tenpn/UnitySerializerBasic/README.md

 A stripped-back version of UnitySerializer (http://whydoidoit.com/unityserializer/) for just serializing objects.

 Use when you want to take an arbitary object, and convert it to JSON, a string or binary blob.
-At a later poitn the object can be instantiated again.
+At a later point the object can be instantiated again.

 Installation
 ============